 we are storm

-The idea for STORM began in Texas with Hurricane Harvey, while working with the one of the "Cajun Navy" organizations, assisting in floodwater rescues by boat.
-We spent approximately 2 weeks in Texas and paid close attention to how the federal, state, and local governments and their agencies responded.
+The idea for S.T.O.R.M. began in Texas with Hurricane Harvey, while working with volunteer organizations, assisting in floodwater rescues by boat.
+We spent approximately 2 weeks in Texas and observed how the federal, state, and local governments and their agencies responded.

 We noticed that no matter how well trained the local emergency management personnel were, they were overwhelmed with the magnitude and size of this particularly large disaster zone.
 With all the personnel of all the local emergency management agencies, they still weren’t enough to respond adequately to the needs of the survivors.
 More hands on deck were desperately needed.